SOC 490 Capstone Course

 Dr. Kevin Lamarr James

 The SOC 490 Capstone aims to provide a free, volunteer service to nonprofit, government and educational organizations whose mission meets a social justice need or addresses an important issue impacting the community.
-We seek manageable “projects” that might be off-the-path of your organization’s typical intern or volunteer track, that can be completed in 10 weeks with each student dedicating about 30 service hours.
+We seek manageable “projects” that are off-the-path of your organization’s typical intern or volunteer track.
+Projects must be completed in 10 weeks, with student teams engaging in about 30 hours of effort.

 SERVICE PROJECT IDEAS